rt-net/crane_x7_ros/crane_x7_examples/README.md

 ### servo_info_example.py

-This is an example code to subscribe the servo motor status.
+This is an example to subscribe the servo motor status.

 Run a node with command: